jackjohnson18/jackjohnson18.github.io/projects.md

 *Project page coming soon.*

----

-## Additional Selected Work

-- Las Vegas Wash water-quality and usage notebook
-- CSULB Center for Community Engagement web map
+### CSULB Center for Community Engagement interactive map

-- Las Vegas lawn-buyback environmental impact report
-- Static maps and cartographic products
-- ArcGIS Online and Experience Builder applications
+An interactive map so the CSULB CCE can track where their workers are stationed around the country.

+*Project page coming soon.*

+### Southern Nevada Water Authority Environmental Impact Report

+SNWA impact report of their lawn buyback program.

+*Project page coming soon.*